toniremi/PolygonioSwift/README.md

 ## Installation

+### Swift Package Manager
 Add this to your project as a dependency using Swift Package Manager.
-In Xcode go to: File > Add Packages...
-There introduce this github repository URL on the search bar.
-Select PolygonSwift and click Add Package and you're done.
+- In Xcode go to: `File > Add Packages...`
+- There introduce this github repository URL (https://github.com/toniremi/PolygonioSwift) on the search bar.
+- Select PolygonSwift and click `Add Package` and you're done.

 Alternative installations options are shown below for legacy projects.

 ### CocoaPods